Timber Frame Vs SIP Construction: What's Best For Your Self Build

 Why SIPs Win on Energy Efficiency

 The real selling point is in performance.
-Standard SIP walls often achieve U-values as low as 0.19 W/m²K without additional insulation—well below Building Regulations requirements.
-That airtightness means heat loss is drastically reduced, and internal temperatures are more stable year-round.
+Standard SIP walls often achieve U-values as low as 0.19 W/m²K without additional insulation.
+This falls well below Building Regulations requirements.
+Supreme airtightness means heat loss is reduced, keeping internal temperatures stable all year-round.

 Big wins with SIPs: